HomeMy WebLinkAbout1937-07-06 518

 Judicial Court.

-Latter was received from the New England Council
+Letter was received from the New England Council

 Laws re: containing the By Laws and Ordinances regulating trailers

-in the Town of Dennis.
+in the Town of Dennis .
 The Clerk was requested to make a

 trailers copy of the regulations for each member of the Board.

-that because the town put rocks on her land, she cannot '
+that because the town put rocks on her land, she cannot

 her property.
-She said that she was not
+She said that she was not trying to get any

-money for the land, but wanted the rocks
+money for the land, but wanted the rocks removed.
+Mr. Giroux Tahre

-moved that the Chairman answer the letter
+moved that the Chairman answer the letter in any way he claim

-wished after consulting Yr.
-Raymond.
-Mr.
+wished after consulting Mr. Raymond.
+Mr. Ross seconded the

 motion, and it was so voted.